 Already involved in monitoring Scottish raptors but not currently contributing data to the SRMS?

 We’d love you to considering sharing your data with us so that we and our SRMS partners can use it to benefit raptor conservation.
 Feed your data into the SRMS and be part of our work to benefit raptor conservation in Scotland.
 Please register as a SRMS data contributor.

 Considering taking up raptor monitoring but don’t know where to begin?

-Take a look at our Getting involved page, where you can also learn more our more about how you can take part in our new survey – Raptor Patch – to help the SRMS collect more information on Scotland’s more widespread raptor species.
+Take a look at our Getting involved pages, where you can also learn more our more about how you can take part in Raptor Patch – to help the SRMS collect more information on Scotland’s more widespread raptor species.
 We also have a range of upcoming events which may be of interest.

 Need advice on raptor monitoring?

 Whether you are already an experienced raptor worker or are new to raptor monitoring, we are happy to provide advice.
 Please consult the Advice on monitoring page for the latest guidance on monitoring raptors.

 A conservation policy maker?

 Visit the trends pages to see the latest trends for each of our raptor species and understand which ones are most requiring conservation action in Scotland.

 Interested in accessing SRMS data?

 Take a look at our data pages to find information about the data that we collate and how you can access them.

 If you cannot find the information that you are seeking then please use the Contact page to get in touch and we will be happy to try to help.